+Lower Blueway

-Lower Blueway (Estimated paddling time 1.50 hours)
+(Estimated paddling time - 1 hour)

 Launch on Buffalo Creek above the Third Street Bridge and paddle downstream to the boat ramp take-out at Riverside Park.
 There is a small dam on the Appomattox River as you approach downtown Farmville.
 Scout the dam before attempting to cross.
-The dam may be crossed on its left side if the water level is adequate.
-If not, you may portage through the woods around its left side.
-To avoid the dam entirely, turn left into the canal shortly after entering the Appomattox River.
-The canal is shallow so boats may need to be pulled in places.
+You may also portage through the woods around its left side.